 This would also be a lovely handmade gift to pair with the Simple Cute and Quick Crochet Washcloth Pattern and a fancy bar of soap.
 What a nice pampering gift.
 Place in a gift bag or tie a ribbon around the set for a nice gift presentation.
 Make a set for yourself, teachers, neighbors, babysitters, pet sitters, bus drivers, friends, family, and co-workers.
 I think that anyone would love to receive a beautiful homemade gift such as this.

 This crochet pattern works up quickly.
 I was able to make one in under an hour.
 The pattern is crochet like a washcloth and folded.
-The sides are sewn together with the cotton yarn and a yarn needle.
+Sew the sides together with the cotton yarn and a yarn needle.
 Crochet a tie and thread it through the holes to complete the pattern.
+It’s like a shower caddies for your soap.

 If you would like to make the crochet washcloth narrower or wider, increase or decrease by 2 stitches.
 If you would like to make it longer or shorter, just adjust the rows.
 Note: I started and ended with the SC row of stitches and you may want to do the same.